mairbek/ggg/README.md

 Supersimple virtual env for golang projects.

 ### Description
-Manual change of `GOPATH` variable is annoying so instead you can do
+Manual change of `GOPATH` variable is annoying so instead you can execute following in your working dir

 ```sh
 $ ggg